Malik Maqbul Tilangani: Career in Delhi

 Malik Maqbul was initially made the governor of Multan and sent to administer Punjab.
+When he was the governor of Cambay, the Moroccan traveller Ibn Battuta met him who was on his journey towards south of India.

 After his return to Delhi, Maqbul earned the trust of Muhammad bin Tughluq.
 He accompanied the sultan on an expedition to Gujarat to subdue the rebels in Broach.
 He put all the rebels to death and captured enormous amount of wealth.
 Subsequently, by making himself indispensable in the Delhi durbar (court), he became the finance minister and finally, the Wazir, of the Delhi Sultanate under Firuz Shah Tughlaq.
 When Firuz Shah was away on a Campaign to Sindh and Gujarat for six months and no news was available about his whereabouts Maqbul ably protected Delhi.
 He was the most highly favoured among the significant number of the nobles in Feroz Shah's court and retained the trust of the sultan.
 Feroz Shah used to call Maqbul as 'brother'.
 The sultan even remarked that Khan-i-Jahan was the real ruler of Delhi.
 The fiscal and general administration were entirely left to Maqbul.
 On his part, Maqbul never exceeded his powers, and kept the sultan fully informed.
 He was also scrupulously honest.
 Although he did take presents from the governors of the provinces, he entered them in the royal treasury.
 He was also strict in collecting government dues.
 His powers, however, were restricted by the auditor (mustaufi) and by the Accountant-General (mushrif).
 Sometimes it led to bitter disputes in which the sultan mediated.
 On one occasion, Maqbul threatened to leave for Mecca when he came into conflict with Ain-i-Mahru, the Accountant General.
 Sultan had to retrench Ain-i-Mahru.
 Maqbul was paid annually 13 lakh tankas over and above the expenses of his army and servants and separate allowances for his sons and sons-in-law.
 Maqbul also maintained a retinue of 2000 concubines.

 Successor

 Firoz Shah gave an undertaking that the position of Wazir will be inherited by Maqbul's son.
 After the death of Maqbul in 1369 CE, his son Jauna Khan became the Wazir.

 Jauna Khan was as competent as his father but he was no military leader.
 He failed in the conflict for succession, which began even during the lifetime of Feroz Shah.
 Jauna Khan was captured and executed.
-Also known as Junan Shah, he built seven large mosques in and around Delhi of which Khirki Masjid is very well known.
+Also known as Junan Shah, he built seven large mosques in and around Delhi including Khirki Masjid and Kalan Masjid.